ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - a - Intro to  module 3.md

     Note:
     - if a student is falling behind in labs or requirements to graduate, we may ask them to do project 3 individual.
-      - reason: learn fundamentals + proove that you have a minimum level to graduate.
+      - reason: learn fundamentals + prove that you have a minimum level to graduate.
     - when this is the case, we contact them before we start project 3 (we still have quite a few labs).

     -->